NOTICE: Like any other educational tool,

 Only God can count the apples in a seed.

 The music ministry with which organists in the western tradition are connected is a very broad agency which relies upon all the wonders of music for supporting the ministry of the Word.
 That area of musical support is specially purposed ...
 NOT to facilitate an encounter with God ...
 NOT to move people toward God ...
 NOT to mediate between God and man ... but to a) offer praise of and thanksgiving TO God, b) express the joy of salvation in loud and jubilant rejoicing, c) teach the message of the cross of Christ and admonish others in a spirit of gratitude, and d) demonstrate, feed, and strengthen the FAITH of believers.
-Salvation refers to someone who is dead in their sins becoming alive in Christ Jesus by believing in and trusting Him, our Jewish Messiah, confident deep down in the depths of their heart of the finished work of His cross.
+Salvation refers to someone who is dead in their sins becoming alive in Christ Jesus by believing in and trusting Him, our Jewish Messiah, confident deep down in the depths of their heart of the finished work of His cross, being saved by HIS RESURRECTION.
 Salvation is thus from the Jews (John 4:22), and it comes as a gift of God, by grace through FAITH.

 The various brands of Christ-based worship which may occupy organists from time to time are simply a faint reflection of the fact that, during the formative days of the church, local congregations became sharply divided over debates and differences; since then this distancing has never failed to keep growing.
 We organists come upon a staggering number of denominational sects, clans, and creeds each having arrived at their own self-perceived summit of theological purity.
 Even though the apostle Paul and others worked day and night to prevent it, many from the crowds in various 1st century cities who heard the gospel of grace preached fell prey to error and positions of imposture to where a fair amount of the good work he and others had started in the name of progressive revelation from God, sadly, was undone.
 From city to city these believers became imperfectly joined, lacking the same mind and judgment for which Paul pleaded for them to keep (1Cor.
 1:10).